-M.D., University of Antwerp

-Resident, Obstetrics and Gynecology, Univ. of Antwerp Affiliated Hospitals, Belgium Fellow, Maternal-Fetal Medicine, Baylor College of Medicine Fellow, Genetics, Baylor College of Medicine
+M.D., University of Antwerp Resident, Obstetrics and Gynecology, Univ. of Antwerp Affiliated Hospitals, Belgium Fellow, Maternal-Fetal Medicine, Baylor College of Medicine Fellow, Genetics, Baylor College of Medicine

-My lab studies in mice and embryonic stem cell models how maternal effect mutations in genes that code for proteins of a complex that is essential for oocytes and embryos, cause multilocus imprinting defects that lead to recurrent pregnancy failure, early embryo arrest and birth defects in offspring.
-We also conduct research on the cause of Aicardi syndrome, an elusive X-linked disorder, that affects primarily girls who have eye and brain abnormalities, severe seizures and intellectual disability.
-For my clinical translational research, I investigate the benefits and challenges of introducing new genomic technologies, such as arrays, and non-invasive screening into prenatal diagnosis and care.
+My lab studies in mice and embryonic stem cell models how maternal effect mutations in genes that code for proteins of the oocyte subcortical maternal complex, which is essential for oocytes and embryos, cause infertility due to early embryo arrest, multilocus imprinting defects that lead to recurrent pregnancy failure in particular molar pregnancies, and congenital in offspring.
+We also conduct research on the cause of Aicardi syndrome, an elusive likely X-linked, neurodevelopmental disorder, that affects primarily girls who have eye and brain abnormalities, severe seizures and intellectual disability.
+For my clinical translational research, I investigate the benefits and challenges of introducing new genomic technologies, such as arrays, non-invasive prenatal screening and genome-wide sequencing into prenatal diagnosis and care.
 We are conducting a multicenter NIH-funded study to evaluate the clinical and diagnostic utility of trio prenatal whole genome sequencing for pregnancies with complicated fetal structural congenital anomalies.